 Oh, no. It’s the dreaded check engine light — and it made an unexpected (and unwelcome) appearance on your dashboard this morning.
-What does it mean?
+What does it mean when an engine light comes on?
 How much is this going to cost?

 There are all kinds of possible reasons for your car’s check engine light to appear, but some of them are much more serious than others.
 So, what is your check engine light trying to tell you?